 Rates at several high-end resorts in the hot weather climates of Florida, Hawaii and Arizona, actually fall in the summer months.

-At select Marriott locations, children 15 and under can play for free after 3pm – with free clubs and a lesson – when accompanied by a paying adult.
-And at the Hilton Waikoloa, ages 6-17 can play 9 holes together after 3pm for only $25 with free club rentals.
-Follow our tips on how to teach your kids golf while you’re there and make unforgettable memories!
+Did you know the Kids Golf-4-Free program at select Marriotts allows kids 15 and under to play for free after 3pm – with free clubs and a lesson — when accompanied by a paying adult?
+At the Hilton Waikoloa, play nine holes together after 3pm and ages 6-17 pay only $25 and get free club rentals.
+Follow our tips on how to teach kids golf successfully and develop a new sport you’ll all enjoy this summer.

 Los Angeles is the place to be right now, thanks to a record rainfall that’s turned the city into a lush and beautiful paradise.
 Families are coming in droves, excited to experience all the glitz and glamour that LA has to offer.